Ayush4958/Ayush4958/README.md

 <div align="center">

 ### 💭 Quote of the Day
-*"The best way to predict the future is to invent it."* - Alan Kay
+*"Peak of Happiness is crying and Peak of sadness is smilling"* - Alan Kay

 ---